dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 The following rules apply to the query parameters.

 - only one parameter among `tei`,`enrollment`,`event` can be passed

+> **NOTE:**
+>
+> using tei, enrollment or event params, will return any relationship where the tei\enrollment or
+> event is part of the relationship (either from or to).
+As long as user has access that is.
+>

 #### Example response